How to avoid interest and save on credit card costs.

 - Revert rate.
 At the end of the introductory period, the no interest offer will return to a higher rate.

 - Repaying multiple balances.
-If you’re carrying multiple types of balances, the interest-free offer may not apply to balance you want.
+If you’re carrying multiple types of balances, the interest-free offer may not apply to the balance you want.
+For example, 0% on interest may apply to purchases but might not apply to cash advances.

 How to apply for a no interest credit card